eltoder/setwithfriends/README.md

 To build the site for development:

-- Install Node.js 16 and npm 8.
+- Install Node.js 20 and npm 10.
 - Run `npm install -g firebase-tools` to globally install the Firebase CLI.
+This requires Java version 11 or higher.
 - Run `npm install` in the root folder to get dependencies.
 - Run `npm install` in the `functions` folder.
 - To start the project, run `npm run dev`.
 This runs a script, which is